Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 49 - Temperature and Top-P.
 Temperature increase the probability of picking the words that is not top 1, this makes less repetitive and more creative.
 Top-P acts as a safety net by completely removing absolute worst words.
 Weak point :
   If the Temperature is set too high then it spits out random letters and hallucinated garbage, and if set too low then the model becomes incredibly repetitive.

+*Day 50 - Transformer.
+It generates words by turning text into math and then figuring out context.
+It is nothing very interesting but i wanted to try it out.
+Weak point :
+  It only generates one word at a time, so to generate a full sentence it would generate one word then redo all the process for the second word and for all the remaining words.